 - No need to thaw frozen cranberries, just use them as is.

-- This cranberry sauce would be delicious served with turkey, chicken, pork, or salmon, or vegetarian pilafs.
+- This cranberry sauce is delicious served with turkey, chicken, pork, or salmon, or vegetarian pilafs.

 - Recipe adapted from Cooking Light.